nicholaswilde/listen-for-shutdown/README.md

-# rpi-power-button
+# Listen For Shutdown

-Combined Power on / off Button for Raspberry Pi
+A combined power on / off Button for the [Turing Pi](https://turingpi.com/)

 You can wire GPIO 3 and a second GPIO connected together and to ground through a switch Using GPIO 3 for power up and second GPIO for shutdown.